infinyte7/ocloze/README.md

 - Create cloze with text selection
 - Auto generate cloze for list items
 - Generate ready to import Anki Decks
+- Settings for context before, context after and cloze prompts

 # How to create cloze?
 ## Create cloze in paragraph